Course Enhancement Grants

 b.
 ACAD 133: III.B: Distance Learning policy

-2. Development – Faculty members assigned course enhancement responsibilities for an approved proposal will be expected to complete all course development requirements by the August 8th, 2017 deadline.
-A completed online course is defined as one that meets or exceeds all criteria listed on the Quality Assurance Inventory (QAI), which may include some revision requests from the QAI reviewer.
+2. Development – Faculty members assigned course enhancement responsibilities for an approved proposal will be expected to complete all course development requirements by the August 31, 2018 deadline.
+A completed online or hybrid online course is defined as one that meets or exceeds all criteria listed on the Quality Assurance Inventory (QAI), which may include some revision requests from the QAI reviewer.
 All courses must be developed inside the Moodle Learning Management System (LMS) to qualify for this COOL grant.
-Faculty members must have completed the QAI self-assessment and submitted their online course through email to the COOL office by no later than the 08/31/18 deadline.
+Faculty members must have completed the QAI self-assessment and submitted their online or hybrid online course through email to the COOL office by no later than the 08/31/18 deadline.
 OER-eligible faculty member will complete a set of additional documentation at the end of their program.

-If you have additional questions concerning the COOL Online Course Enhancement Grant program or the application process, please contact either Ed Jadallah, Vice President for Online Education and Teaching Excellence, or Sherri Restauri, Director of Coastal Office of Online Learning.
-Additional information about the COOL Course Enhancement and other Grants may also be viewed on the COOL Faculty Resources website.
-Questions regarding professional development and training opportunities may be directed to Jenn Shinaberger.
+If you have additional questions concerning the COOL Online/Hybrid Online Course Enhancement Grant program or the application process, please contact Sherri Restauri, Director of Coastal Office of Online Learning.
+Additional information about the COOL Course Enhancement Grant and other COOL Grants may also be viewed on the COOL Grant webpage.